shwetambari-mali/AI-Chatbot-using-TensorFlow/README.md

-# Implementation of a Contextual Chatbot in TensorFlow.
+# Implementation of a Contextual Chatbot in TensorFlow
 Simple chatbot implementation with TensorFlow.

 - The implementation is straightforward with a Feed Forward Neural net with 2 hidden layers.